Victorian Railways E type carriage: Victorian country services

-The ESBV and EES cars were used for sorting of mail en route, so as to reduce the load on smaller post offices which would not have had the staff required for such a task.
-Other than the above mentioned Adelaide express train with its EES vans, the ESBV cars were usually utilised on services to Albury, Adelaide (on a regular passenger service), Bacchus Marsh-Ballarat-Stawell, Bendigo, Cobram, Melbourne-Geelong-Ballarat, Port Albert, Port Fairy, and Sale-Maffra-Bairnsdale.
+The ESBV and EES cars were used for sorting of mail en route as Travelling Post Offices, so as to reduce the load on smaller post offices which would not have had the staff required for such a task.
+The first travelling post office service in Victoria was between Melbourne, Geelong and Ballarat from 20 February 1865, but by the time of the E type carriages' introduction, the common routes were the above mentioned Adelaide express train with its EES van (primarily for overseas mail), and the ESBV/BDSE cars on services to Albury, Bacchus Marsh-Ballarat-Stawell, Bendigo, Cobram, Port Albert, Port Fairy, and Sale-Maffra-Bairnsdale.